PingThingsIO/btrdbextras/docs/source/eventproc.rst

 Interactions
 ------------

-The following calls can be made to platform to manage your event handling code.
+The following calls can be made to the platform to manage your event handling code.

 Listing Known Hooks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~